w3gh/ghostplusplus/branches/ghost-curses/readme_mod.txt

  You may compile this with ncurses.
 Ncurses version supports mouse (but not wheel).

- If you want to compile with pdcurses/X11, write "make XCURSES=1"
+ If you want to compile with pdcurses/X11, write "make XCURSES=1".

+ If you are using this with a SSH client or you don't have/use a mouse then compile with "make NOMOUSE=1".
+ This makes textedit-widgets always focused.
+Note that you can't use split view with this option.